Optical Voltammetry of redox processes inside a nanohole with opto-iontronic microscopy: Modeling the redox reactions inside a nanohole

-To further verify the contribution of each species to the amplitude of the optical modulation, we investigated the effects of different concentrations of ~\ch{Fc} and the \ch{KCl} supporting electrolyte on the potential-dependence of the response amplitudes of~\ch{Fc} and~\ch{Fc+}.
-In Fig.~\ref{Model}G with $C_{KCl}$ =$0.1$~M and $R_{scan}$ = $50$~mV/s fixed, we find that as the concentration of ~\ch{Fc} increases from $1$~mM to $10$~mM, the response amplitudes of total concentrations of~\ch{Fc} and~\ch{Fc+} increased in the window of the redox potential, as expected.
-In Fig.~\ref{Model}H, with $C_{Fc} = 2$~mM and $R_{scan} = 50$~mV/s fixed, it is observed that as \ch{KCl} concentration increases from $0.15$~M to $1.5$~M, the response amplitudes of total~\ch{Fc} and~\ch{Fc+} concentrations at the redox potential window gradually decreases, which is also expected on the basis of enhanced screening (and hence less redox efficiency) at higher salt concentrations.
-In our experiments, as the bulk \ch{Fc} concentration increased from 0.1 mM to 10 mM (Fig.~\ref{DifferentFc}A), the modulation optical signal response amplitude decreased within the redox potential window (between $-125$ and $125$~mV).
-As KCl concentration increased from $0.15$~M to $1.5$~M (Fig.~\ref{DifferentFc}B), the amplitude of optical modulation at the EDL charging potential window ($\pm$250 mV) remained around $1.6\times 10^{-4}$, further proofing that KCl concentration is not a key factor affecting the amplitude of the optical modulation.
+To further study the contribution of each species to the amplitude of the optical modulation, we investigate the effects of different bulk concentrations of \ch{Fc} and \ch{KCl} on the potential-dependence of the response amplitudes of \ch{Fc} and \ch{Fc+}.
+In Fig.~\ref{Model}(G), where we set $C_{\mathrm{KCl}}=0.1\text{~M}$ as before, we plot the sum of the predicted concentration modulation amplitudes $A$(\ch{Fc})+$A$(\ch{Fc+}) for the three bulk \ch{Fc} concentrations $C_{\mathrm{Fc}}=1\text{~mM}$ (orange), 5~mM (green), and 10~mM (blue).
+We see, as expected, that all three curves peak in the middle of the redox window, with a peak value that equals essentially $70-80\%$ the bulk concentration $C_{\mathrm{Fc}}$.
+Thus, the dependence of the cycling of the redox species on $C_{\mathrm{Fc}}$ involves, at least in the concentration regime studied here, a simple linear scaling relation.
+In Fig.~\ref{Model}H, where we set $C_{\mathrm{Fc}} = 10$~mM as before, we plot voltage dependence of $A$(\ch{Fc})+$A$(\ch{Fc+}) for the three \ch{KCl} bulk concentrations $C_{\mathrm{KCl}}=0.15$~M (blue), 0.5~M (green), and 1.5~M (blue).
+The dependence on $C_{\mathrm{KCl}}$ is relatively weak yet systematic, where we attribute the somewhat lower redox efficiency at higher salt concentration to the enhanced electrode screening at higher $C_{\mathrm{KCl}}$.
+In our experiments, as the bulk \ch{Fc} concentration increased from $0.1$~mM to $10$~mM (Fig.~\ref{DifferentFc}A), the amplitude of the modulation of the optical signal decreased within the redox potential window (between $-125$ and $125$~mV).
+Qualitatively this stronger optical response at higher $C_{\mathrm{Fc}}$ is consistent with our theoretical predictions of a larger amplitude of the concentration modulations of the redox species at higher $C_{\mathrm{Fc}}$.
+Quantitatively, however, there is a mismatch between the linearity of the theoretically predicted $C_{\mathrm{Fc}}$-dependence of the concentration amplitudes and the logarithmic $C_{\mathrm{Fc}}$-dependence of the measured optical intensity (see inset of Fig.\ref{DifferentFc}(A)).
+This requires further investigation.
+Also the dependence of the measured optical signal on KCl concentration, shown in Fig.~\ref{DifferentFc}(B) for three salt concentrations, is in qualitative agreement with our predictions, however quantitatively the mapping between the measured optical signal and the calculated concentrations of redox species remains elusive.
+With the~\ch{KCl} concentrations $0.15$~M to $1.5$~M, in (Fig.~\ref{DifferentFc}B), the amplitude of optical modulation at the EDL charging potential window ($\pm$250 mV) remained around $1.6\times 10^{-4}$, further proofing that KCl concentration is not a key factor affecting the amplitude of the optical modulation.
 However, lower~\ch{KCl} concentrations led to a more apparent decrease in the amplitude of the optical modulation at the redox potential window, suggesting that lower supporting electrolyte concentrations amplify the influence of~\ch{Fc} on signal changes of the optical modulation.